 Plumbers are responsible for the installation and repair of pipes that carry water and liquids through buildings.
 Unfortunately, this work put plumbers at risk of asbestos exposure and mesothelioma.

-Between the 1930s and early 1980s, plumbers worked with and around many asbestos-based products like cement, piping, and joint compound.
+Between the 1930s and early 1980s, plumbers worked with and around many asbestos-based products like cement, piping, and joint compounds.

 Plumbers were exposed to asbestos by: